 The tires have a so-called "wear indicator" in the form of a number of narrow strips running across or parallel to the tread.
-When about 1/16" (1.5 mm) is left on the tread, these strips show up and warn the car owner that the tire is ready to be replaced.
+When approx. 1/16" (1.5 mm) is left on the tread, these strips show up and warn the car owner that the tire should be replaced.